LAST UPDATED: March 27, 2020

 We do not use or reference your information or Business Data except to provide, improve, develop, and market our services.
 Some specific examples of how we use your information follow.

 3.1 Providing Our Services.
 Our services perform many functions and provide our customers with many tools.
 Use of your information and Business Data is essential for these functions.
 For example, we require the use of your information to validate login credentials, process payments, and conduct checks against databases.
 We may also use your information to provide customer service.
 For example, we may send you service or support messages, updates, and account notifications or we may let you know about upcoming changes or improvements to our services.
-To protect you and comply with our legal obligations, we use your information to detect and prevent fraud, abuse, security incidents, and other harmful activity, resolve disputes, enforce our terms of service and agreements with third parties, and conduct security investigations and risk assessments.
+To protect you and comply with our legal obligations, we use your information to detect and prevent fraud, abuse, security incidents, and other harmful activity, verify bank account balances and account ownership, resolve disputes, enforce our terms of service and agreements with third parties, and conduct security investigations and risk assessments.

 3.2 Improving Our Services.
 We are constantly improving our services to better serve you.
 Your information and Business Data is used in connection with such efforts.
 For example, we may use your information for data analytics and measurement to determine how individuals interact with our services and where we can provide improved or better functionality.
 We may use your information to assess the capabilities of third party partners.
 We may also use your information to engage in research either directly with you or with your customers or other business partners.